 Selling to businesses shares some fundamentals with selling to individual consumers, but requires an expanded skill set in order to become truly successful at it.
-B2B sales training organizations all too often fail to distinguish between them, causing B2B sales people to falter as they have not been adequately prepared.
+Business to Business Sales Training organizations all too often fail to distinguish between them, causing B2B sales people to falter as they have not been adequately prepared.

-So, what are the skills which differentiate a B2B salesperson from the more on-the-spot salespeople found in retail and consumer sales?
+So, what are the skills which differentiate a Business to Business salesperson from the more on-the-spot salespeople found in retail and consumer sales?
 Read on to discover the top 5.

 Unlike B2C salespeople who might see dozens of customers in a single day and try to close all of them right then and there, top B2B salespeople dedicate their time to pursuing a small, select group of buyers whom they feel are most worth their time.

-Knowing which prospects to focus on is brought about through specialized B2B sales training that emphasizes a formal sales process in order to determine the chances and ROI of pursuing each deal.
+Knowing which prospects to focus on is brought about through specialized Business to Business sales training that emphasizes a formal sales process in order to determine the chances and ROI of pursuing each deal.

 B2C salespeople will occasionally use a family member or close friend of a prospect to get information and procure an introduction.
 In B2B sales, this takes on a much greater importance - although business associates and co-workers are usually the ones who provide the data and introductions, instead of family members.